ROADVIEW Project Presented at EUCAD 2025

 By developing a more powerful and reliable in-vehicle perception and decision-making system compared to recent technologies, ROADVIEW will have a significant wider impact.

-Funded by the European Union (grant no. 101069576).
+Co-funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Climate, Infrastructure and Environment Executive Agency (CINEA).
 Neither the European Union nor the granting authority can be held responsible for them.
+Project grant no. 101069576.

-UK and Swiss participants in this project are supported by Innovate UK (contract no. 10045139) and the Swiss State Secretariat for Education, Research and Innovation (contract no. 22.00123) respectively.
+Swiss participants in this project are co-funded by the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract no. 22.00123.